-BC Commercial Leading Indicator Points to Stability in Second Half of 2013
+BC Commercial Leading Indicator Continues to Push Higher

 To view the full BCREA Commercial Leading Indicator index, click here.
 For more information, please contact: